rinta-git/my-interview-prep/README.md

 ![Alt text](image-1.png)

 To align items in cross-axis, use align-items:flex-start/flex-end/centre/stretch/baseline.
-Stretch will tae up the entire cross axis for the child div.
+Stretch will take up the entire cross axis for the child div.
 Baseline, moves childs to up of the cross-axis.
 To manipulate one of the child divs, use align-self:flex-start/flex-end/centre/stretch/baseline.
 It affects only to that partiular div not every child div.

 ![Alt text](image-5.png)